tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 address these challenges, we can allow clients to actively send their network geolocation directly to the origin server via an HTTP Client Hint.
-This approach will not only enhance geolocation accuracy and reduce IP costs, but it also gives clients more say and transparency regarding their perceived geolocation.
+This approach will not only enhance geolocation accuracy and reduce IP costs, but it also gives clients more transparency regarding their perceived geolocation.

 --- middle